Italian grandmother in a cream apron rolling pasta dough at a rustic wooden table, warm golden light, copper pots in the background

 Identity positioning

-We never call Nona “a service” or “a platform.”
+We never call Nana “a service” or “a platform.”
 We use identity nouns: the community cookbook, a table that travels, a passport for Sunday lunch.
 These claim a category of one.

 Comparatives & superlatives